 - Align your rituals and spellwork with your astrology work

-- Learn and study about past life astrology
+- Learn and study past life astrology

 Divination witches are sometimes referred to as Augury witches and often work with spirit guides, ancestors, or through the veil and have many similarities to shamanism.

-These types of witches are healers, spiritual counselors, energy workers, and they bring positive changes into the lives of those who consult them.
+These types of witches are healers, spiritual counselors, and energy workers, and they bring positive changes into the lives of those who consult them.
 Augury witches live in harmony with Nature and obtain knowledge from the spirit world.

 While Divination witches are not fortune tellers, they do enjoy incorporating divination practices into their magic.
 This can be through various techniques such as scrying, omens, sacred signs, numerology, meditation, pendulums, casting (bones, oghams, runes), astrology, symbols, Tarot, and many others.

 - You’ve always been gifted in prophecy and love interpreting signs

 - Helping others along their spiritual journey and find their highest potential is one of your greatest passions